 Prevent Tooth Decay

 We know everyone is not going to be perfect when it comes to sipping non-water drinks throughout the day.
 Again, it comes down to how often are you doing it?
 Every day or once or twice a week for a couple of hours a day vs. all day.
 At Dental Reflections Dublin, we just want to give our patients the proper tools and knowledge they need to keep the cavity bugs at bay and prevent tooth decay.
-For more tips on dentistry or to schedule an appointment, contact us today.
+For more tips on dentistry or to schedule an appointment, contact our Dublin, OH office today.

 Symptoms of Common Dental Problems

 Often, when we feel something sensitive or painful in our mouth, we tend to panic.
 I mean, we all want to keep our teeth, right?
 Some symptoms may be able to wait until your next dental visit.
 Others may require a limited exam between your professional dental cleanings to get the problem addressed right away.
 At Dental Reflections Dublin, we are all about preventive dental care, so the sooner an issue is addressed, the less invasive a procedure recommendation would be.